-Nanolive offers a revolutionary microscope for medical imaging.
-In the field of cell exploration, Nanolive presents a holographic tomographic microscope.
-This high-tech system is based on laser combined with an algorithm that allows the scanning of the inside of a living cell in 3D, without killing this cell.
+Nanolive developed a revolutionary light microscope for live cell exploration.
+This high-tech system is based on a technology called holo-tomography combined with an algorithm that allows the scanning of the inside of a living cell in 3D, without killing this cell.